 County roads generally function as arterial or collector roads and direct private access is controlled through By-law #5783, as amended, for the County of Middlesex.
-The County road system provides for the efficient movement of traffic between provincial freeways and highways and local roads.
-The County shall discourage development which would inhibit traffic movement along the County road system Road Network.
-The cumulative impact of individual private accesses to the County Road system Network compromises the underlying function of this transportation network.
+The County shall discourage development which would inhibit traffic movement along the County Road Network.
+The cumulative impact of individual private accesses to the County Road Network compromises the underlying function of this transportation network.

 The nature of road traffic along County roads can have an impact on adjacent land uses.
 The volumes, speeds and types of traffic can be a nuisance especially in residential areas.
-On County arterial roads, where speeds and volumes are higher, mitigating measures that attenuate noise and vibration factors shall be utilized may be required.
-For high volume arterial roads, access shall be strictly controlled and where such roads abut dential areas, reverse frontage (back lotting) is encouraged.
+On County arterial roads, where speeds and volumes are higher, mitigating measures that attenuate noise and vibration factors may be required.
 Incompatible land uses shall be discouraged along County arterial roads.
 Agricultural, industrial, commercial and open space land uses are considered to be the most appropriate land uses adjacent to arterial County roads.